challeau/my-notes/README.md

 ### v2 todo

+- p0
+    - [x] only parse pages on render
-- [x] Use dirname to build a topic index page
+    - [x] use dirname to build a topic index page
+    - [ ] generate valid link fragments for TOC
+    - [ ] add GH links to index
+- p1
-- [ ] Add short descriptions in metadata + available in tooltip on navbar hover
+    - [ ] add short descriptions in metadata (available in topic index or tooltip on navbar hover)
+    - [ ] turn navbar into a horizontal bar with only the topics
+    - [ ] make TOC a part of the overlay
-- [ ] Make valid link fragments
+    - [ ] re-design app
-- [x] Only parse pages on render
+- p2
-- [ ] Add support for todo list checking from front
+    - [ ] add support for todo list checking from front
-- [ ] preload TOC of pages to inject it in the navbar ?
-- [ ] OR turn it into a horizontal bar with only the topics
+    - [ ] fold page sections
-- [ ] Migrate to TS
+    - [ ] migrate to TS